OathPros/COMP3/source/nav/sidebars.rst

 Sidebars
 ========

 A sidebar allows switching between different views.
-A sidebar example can be seen in the *Flap* demo in the Adwaita demo app.

 When to Use
 -----------